Ban on businesses supplying single-use plastics comes into force in England

 Besides the EPR, which has been delayed twice, ministers also plan to introduce a deposit return scheme for drinks containers and simplify recycling collections for households and businesses in England.

-The Government said responses seen from the public and during the consultation on the ban demonstrated overwhelming support for the new measures, with 95% in favour of all prohibitions.
+The Government said responses seen from the public and during the consultation on the ban demonstrated overwhelming support for the new measures, with 95 per cent in favour of all prohibitions.

 While many campaign groups and businesses have welcomed the ban, some have urged the Government to do more to tackle the issue.

-A YouGov poll, commissioned by Just Eat, found that 70% of UK adults think the Government should be taking further action to tackle plastic use, with 73% supporting extending the ban to single-use plastic takeaway boxes.
+A YouGov poll, commissioned by Just Eat, found that 70 per cent of UK adults think the Government should be taking further action to tackle plastic use, with 73 per cent supporting extending the ban to single-use plastic takeaway boxes.

 Just Eat is calling on the Government to support the sustainable packaging sector in order to make these items more widely available while driving down costs for businesses and consumers.